 Note that this operation is commutative - simply replace m by n/m.

-Orders of magnitude o arithmetical functions. • This suggests a general way of defining new functions.
+• This suggests a general way of defining new functions.
 Definition.
-Given two arithmetical functions f and g we define the Dirichlet convolution f \ g to be the function defined by
+Given two arithmetical functions f and g we define the Dirichlet convolution $f \ast g$ to be the function defined by